jenskutilek/RFUnicodeInfo/README.md

 Unicode Info also offers useful actions:

-* Reassign all Unicode values in the curren font based on the glyph names
+* Reassign all Unicode values in the current font based on glyph names
 * Switch to the corresponding uppercase or lowercase version of the current glyph
-* Show the contents of the selected Unicode block (as template glyphs directly in the font windows)
+* Show the contents of the selected Unicode block (as template glyphs directly in the font window)

 Bring up the Unicode Info window using the shortcut ctrl-cmd-U.